 As an ornamental and an edible, Jerusalem artichoke has plant friends or companions in the veggie garden, as well as in flowerbeds.
 It attracts pollinators, beneficial insects, and birds.
 However, it also can be prone to aphids.
 In fact, it is sometimes used as an aphid decoy plant.

 So what to plant with Jerusalem artichoke?

 In the vegetable garden, Jerusalem artichokes can provide shade for sensitive plants like:

 Plant Jerusalem artichoke in the sunniest location of the garden and then plant these small crops where they’ll benefit from its shade.
-Cucumbers can also climb up the strong sturdy stems of Jerusalem artichoke.
+Cucumbers can also climb up its strong sturdy stems.

 Some good herb companions for Jerusalem artichokes include:

 The contrast of Jerusalem artichoke’s yellow flowers and the bright blue blossoms of borage or chicory is lovely and very eye catching.

 In a flowerbed, good Jerusalem artichoke companions are plants that either complement the small sunflowers or contrast them.
 Along with nearly any perennial grass, the following plants make nice flowerbed neighbors: